sitespeedio/browsertime/.github/CONTRIBUTING.md

 **Example:**

-> This pull request implements Cumulative Layout Shift with assistance from ChatGPT.
+> This pull request implements Cumulative Layout Shift with assistance from Claude.

 ## Add a defect